energimind/go-kit/README.md

 In includes a collection of commonly used ID generators.

+This project also includes a Gin-based REST router and generic route handlers.
+These handlers are designed to be flexible and reusable, reducing the amount of boilerplate code needed when defining new routes.

 While these utilities are commonly used in Go microservices, they can be used in other types of projects as well.

 ## Contributing